daftarproperti/location-refinery/README.md

 # Location Refinery

-This Python script extracts data from OSM and export it as code.
+Refines from OpenStreetMap to location database as code.
+Useful to extract, refine, and verify location knowledge for further processing.

 ## Prerequisites